wren-lang/wren/doc/site/values.markdown

 ^title Values
-^category types
+^category guide

-Values are the built-in object types that all other objects are composed of.
+Values are the built-in atomic object types that all other objects are composed of.
 They can be created through *literals*, expressions that evaluate to a value.
 All values are *immutable*&mdash;once created, they do not change.
 The number `3` is always the number `3`.
 The string `"frozen"` can never have its character array modified in place.

 ## Booleans